 MTC specializes in public/private partnerships, optimizing funding sources, creating fiscal options, raising revenues, and tracking outcomes.

-Diane Crosby, Director, Program Development for Economic & Social Development Division has obtained a certificate in Analyzing Human Performance Improvement from the Association for Talent Development, Washington, DC.
+Diane Crosby, director, program development for Economic & Social Development has obtained a certificate in Analyzing Human Performance Improvement from the Association for Talent Development, Washington, DC.

 Human Performance Improvement (HPI), also referred to as Human and Institutional Capacity Development (HICD), does not rely on training as a standard performance solution.
 HPI provides a model with a series of analyses, methodologies, and tools that identify performance gaps in an organization.
 HPI analysis looks at identifying the fundamental causes for the lack of institutional outcomes across 7 areas of influence: training, incentives, tools, technology, management, information, and processes.
 It acknowledges that training is only effective in addressing performance gaps related to skills and knowledge acquisition of individual performers.
 Rather, HPI focuses on a results-oriented systems assessment approach to improvements that may or may not be addressed through training.